 Or, you find something promising in search, but the website content is so confusing you can’t interpret what it’s about!

 How vital are website speed, security, and clarity?
 Extremely important.
-Google penalises slow-loading, non-secure, and non-responsive websites — a significant obstacle when you’re fighting for search rankings.
+Google penalizes slow-loading, non-secure, and non-responsive websites — a significant obstacle when you’re fighting for search position.
 Worse still, if your content is confusing or unclear, visitors bounce away to the waiting arms of your competition.

-According to MachMetrics, service industry websites fair even worse!
-The load time for Automotive, Business and Industrial industries, technology and other service-based business sites is a whopping 10 second average!
+Anna Foster recently compiled a beautiful infographic to explain the state of website speeds in 2019.
+And according to MachMetrics, service industry websites fair even worse!
+The load time for Automotive, Business and Industrial industries, technology and other service-based business sites is a whopping 10-second average!

 * Source MachMetrics https://www.machmetrics.com/speed-blog/average-page-load-times-websites-2018/